Edmand Lara: 2025 Vice-presidential run

-On 19 May 2025 – the deadline for registering candidacies with the Plurinational Electoral Organ – Senator Rodrigo Paz Pereira, the Christian Democratic Party's presidential candidate, named Lara as his running mate for the August general election, after his previous pick, Sebastián Careaga, left the ticket and threw his support behind Samuel Doria Medina of the Unity Bloc.
+On 19 May 2025 – the deadline for registering candidacies with the Plurinational Electoral Organ – Senator Rodrigo Paz, the Christian Democratic Party's presidential candidate, named Lara as his running mate for the August general election, after his previous pick, Sebastián Careaga, left the ticket and threw his support behind Samuel Doria Medina of the Unity Bloc.

 In the 17 August first round, the Christian Democratic formula achieved a surprise first-place victory with around 32% of the votes cast, and Paz and Lara faced the Libre alliance's Jorge Quiroga and Juan Pablo Velasco in a run-off on 19 October.

 According to analyses by various media outlets, Lara's inclusion on the ballot was a determining factor in the PDC formula's first-round performance.
 The Associated Press said the campaign had gained an unexpected boost by including Lara, whom it described as a "a social media savvy ex-police captain with evangelical backing whose supporters see him as a bold leader willing to stand up to corruption".

 Similarly, Nueva Sociedad magazine described him as "the people's viral candidate", able to connect with broad sectors of the population through messages on TikTok about his day-to-day life and an intense campaign tour of the country alongside Paz that allowed him to consolidate a base of popular support.

 Lara caused some controversy after the first round: he was accused of homophobia for using a gay slur against Jorge Quiroga in denouncing dirty tactics by the Libre campaign, and he was criticised by the National Association of Journalists for making "offensive, defamatory and threatening" statements against prominent journalists.